Glossary of Financial Terms

 Dividend – A sum of money, determined by a company's directors, paid to shareholders of a corporation out of earnings.

-Dow Jones industrial average (DJIA) – An indicator showing generally how well the market is going, found by averaging the prices of 30 industrial blue-chip stocks trading in the New York Stock Exchange.
+Dow Jones Industrial Average (DJIA) – An indicator showing generally how well the market is going, found by averaging the prices of 30 industrial blue-chip stocks trading in the New York Stock Exchange.

 Duration – An estimate of bond price sensitivity to changes in interest rates.
 The higher the duration, the greater the change (higher risk) in relation to interest-rate movements.

 Earnings per Share (EPS) – A measure of a company's profitability, calculated by dividing quarterly or annual income (minus dividends) by the number of outstanding stock shares.
-The higher a company's EPS, the greater the profit and value perceived by investors.

 Earnings Yield – Yield found by dividing the earnings per share for the last 12 months by the market price per share.